 2. Create a Tubman art gallery.
 Display the students’ artwork in the classroom or hallway.
 Allow students to view and comment on the displayed pieces.

-Use the Assessment Rubric to assess student's performance.
+Assessment Rubric to assess student's performance.

 Have students create 3-D artwork depicting the life of Harriet Tubman.

 Compare picture books about a famous person (or several people) to examine the illustrator’s artwork and choices in illustration technique.

 Find additional artwork of Harriet Tubman to include in the comparison.

 Experiment with portraiture photography to offer the viewer different interpretations of the same person.

 Engage in parts 2, 3, or 4 of this unit.